JuroOravec/template-starter-express-typescript-graphql-prisma-vite-vue3/docs/setup/graphql-apollo.md

 Apollo server validates the data returned from resolvers based on the provided schema.
 Since we write the schema in `graphql` syntax, there's no typing system out of the box that'd tell us if the data we return makes sense or not.
 And even if there was, we still face the issue that our schema may be defined across many files.

-To work around this, we rely on the `@graphql-codegen` library.
+To work around this, we rely on the [@graphql-codegen](https://the-guild.dev/graphql/codegen/docs/getting-started) library.
 This library can:

 1. Extract partial schema definitions from `gql` tags, `.graphql` files, and more
 2. Generate TypeScript types based on the merged schema
 3. Generate helper utilities like functions.

-The working of `@graphql-codegen` is configured in `./server/codegen.ts` and we use it for:
+The working of [@graphql-codegen](https://the-guild.dev/graphql/codegen/docs/getting-started) is configured in `./server/codegen.ts` and we use it for:

 - Generating TypeScript types to provide typing for resolvers
 - Exporting merged schema into JSON, which can be passed to other tools

 The generated types are available globally from `./server/__generated__`.

-NOTE: In `./server/package.json`, there's 2 commands to run `@graphql-codegen`:
+NOTE: In `./server/package.json`, there's 2 commands to run [@graphql-codegen](https://the-guild.dev/graphql/codegen/docs/getting-started):

 - `graphql:gen:offline`
 - `graphql:gen`